newx/minesweeper-api/doc.md

 **Methods**

-- setup: fills each cell with: a bomb or the number of adjacent bombs.
-Blank/nil if it has 0 adjacent bombs.
+- setup: fills each cell with: a mine or the number of adjacent mines.
+Blank/nil if it has 0 adjacent mines.

 ### Game

 Holds individual game properties.

 - score
 - level: defines game's dificulty.
-We can use randomness to fill each cell with bomb
+We can use randomness to fill each cell with mine
-- time:
+- time
 - clicks

 **Methods**

 - start
 - detect when the game is over (e.g. when you click on a mine, all cells are revealed)
+- serialize the game state so it can be saved
 - save game
 - resume game
 - Ability to select the game parameters: number of rows, columns, and mines
 - support multiple users/accounts

 #### Game levels